Frequently Asked Questions about Online Program

-Admission decisions are made on a rolling basis, typically around two to three weeks after the deadline.
-Decisions will continue to be made through the summer semester until all spaces in the program have been filled.
+Admission decisions are made after the priority deadline and are made with typically around two to three weeks after the deadline.
+Additional decisions will continue to be made on a rolling basis until June 1 or until all spaces in the program have been filled.

 Our program only admits one cohort at a time, so if you don’t apply this year, the next cohort will not be admitted until next August.

 Yes.
 The program requires 5 in-person sessions over the two years: orientation, 2 conferences (suggested NASPA-FL Drive-in Conference and the AFC Student Development Commission conference), capstone presentation, and hooding ceremony/graduation.

 The current graduate tuition and fees for the College of Education can be found here.

-Courses will be dynamic in nature: no “discussion boards only” type classes.
+Courses will be dynamic in nature.
 There will be videos of lectures and discussion boards between students and instructor about the readings and lectures.
-All of this will be asynchronous, meaning you can log on and view whenever works best for your schedule.
+Many of the courses will be asynchronous, meaning you can log on and view whenever works best for your schedule.
 Some courses are synchronous based on faculty pedagogical decisions around the topic, course sequencing, and student need.